 The Canadian health system offers a rich collection of Real World Data.
-As an independent consultancy based out of Canada, MEDLIOR is positioned to access to de-identified patient data in Alberta and to collaborate with other data owners across the country.
+As an independent consultancy based out of Canada, MEDLIOR is positioned to access de-identified patient data in Alberta and to collaborate with other data owners across the country.

 Real World Evidence projects can be designed to provide researchers with evidence from a more diverse patient population and over a longer time period than traditionally available.
 As a result, insights drawn from Canadian Real World Data sources can be used to complement current clinical trial evidence.